hotsuka2025/shmfall/README.md

 This README provides a concise usage guide for `shmfall.py`.
 For more detailed descriptions, please refer to:

-- Otsuka, H., Tanaka, S., Shinohara, M., 2025. *Real-Time Waterfall Visualization Tool for the WIN System*, Technical Report of the Earthquake Research Institute, University of Tokyo, No. 31.
+- Otsuka, H., Tanaka, S., Shinohara, M., 2025. *Real-Time Waterfall Visualization Tool for the WIN System*, Technical Research Report, Earthquake Research Institute, The University of Tokyo, No. 31.

 For documentation on the WIN system (Urabe & Tsukada, 1992), see: